Texas investigators probe pipeline blaze that injured seven

 Pipelines operated by Kinder Morgan Inc and Navitas Midstream Partners LLC were impacted, according to a spokeswoman for the Texas Railroad Commission, the state’s energy regulator.
 Regulators were at the scene on Thursday but have not yet determined a cause.

-Navitas declined to make an executive available to comment but in a statement Chief Operating Officer Bryan Keskora said company employees were among the injured.
+Navitas declined to make an executive available to comment but in a statement Chief Operating Officer Bryan Neskora said company employees were among the injured.
 Investigators were expected at the site to determine the cause, he said.

 Five workers with critical injuries were airlifted to University Medical Center in Lubbock, Texas, and were treated at the center’s burn unit.